 Solution 1: Toggle the Bluetooth Connection

 If the Bluetooth connection could not be established or if you fail to pair two devices then the first and the most basic step of troubleshooting is to toggle the Bluetooth connection.
 Pull down the notification shade of your phone and look for the Bluetooth icon.
-Switch Off the Bluetooth connection, wait for 10 seconds, and switch it On once again.
-Now try to check if the phone is able to pair with the Bluetooth device or not
+Switch Off the Bluetooth connection, wait for 10 seconds and switch it On once again.
+Now try to check if the phone can pair with the Bluetooth device or not

 Solution 2: Rule out Problems Related to the Device You Are Connecting To

 Before we begin troubleshooting the phone or the tablet, it is important to rule out the fact that the device is not the cause of the problem.
 To check if the device is working or not, connect it to another device like a different phone or a laptop and check if it works properly on the other devices.
 If the Bluetooth device is working fine on other phones or tablets then the problem lies in your phone and further troubleshooting should be done on the phone.
 But if the device does not connect on a different phone or another device either then the problem lies with the device, and you may have to follow the device manual for troubleshooting the device, or you must take it to the manufacturer to get it checked or replaced.
 This is an important step to ensure that further troubleshooting of the phone becomes a sensible step when trying to look for solutions for Bluetooth problems like why won’t my Bluetooth connect.

 Solution 3: Restart Your Phone and the Device

 Begin with restarting your phone.
 A restart fixes simple errors and helps your phone start afresh.
 Switch on Bluetooth by pulling down the notification shade of your phone and tapping on the Bluetooth icon after your phone restarts.
 Make sure that the device is in pairing mode.
 Keep it close to your phone and give your phone some time to scan all the nearby devices.